-Holistic therapy for substance use disorders treat the mind, body, and spirit in order to promote wellness and a lasting recovery.
+Holistic therapy for substance use disorders treats the mind, body, and spirit to promote wellness and lasting recovery.
 Holistic therapy can be incorporated into traditional treatment programs and has endless benefits.

 The Benefits of Holistic Therapy in Addiction Treatment

 One of the main benefits of holistic therapy is that it recognizes the person as an individual and can thus be tailored to focus on the person’s unique needs.
 Holistic therapy can also:

 - Improve overall health and well-being.
 Since holistic therapy focuses on a person as a whole, their physical, emotional, and spiritual health can all be addressed.